 This is such a beautiful dish, yet it’s so simple…but aren’t the best dishes usually the simplest?

-I hope you enjoy this recipe!
+I hope you enjoy this one pan chicken dinner!
 Let me know in the comments below, what’s your favourite back-to-basics simple dinner?

-Like this recipe?
+Like this easy chicken dinner recipe?
 Try my Paprika Chicken Thighs with Roasted Root Vegetables and Kale, or this delicious Asian-inspired Honey Garlic and Lime Chicken!